JackLu1/Maze/README.md

 # recursive abstraction
+  When I am asked to solve a maze,

-  The recursive abstraction can go to the next intersection (point) in the maze
+  the recursive abstraction can go to the next legal point in the maze

+        and determine a path from that point,

 	if there is no legal next point,

-	go back and try next available path from that intersection.
+	return to previous point and try next legal adjacent point available.